Non-Markovian dynamics under time-translation symmetry: Introduction

 We begin by setting the framework and discuss the basic postulates of the theory in Sec. \ref{sec:framework}.
 Following, we shortly review the prime known results on dynamical generators.
 Building upon the postulates we then prove the general form of the generator of the dynamical map (Sec. \ref{sec:gen_form}).
 In sections \ref{sec:kinetic coefficients} and \ref{sec:symmetry_constraints} we describe a perturbative treatment to calculate the accurate kinetic coefficients, and discuss symmetry imposed restrictions on the coefficients.
-Following, we discuss the Markovian limit and compare the present analysis to the Davies construction.
-The framework is then extended to other symmetries, Sec. \ref{sec:generalization to other symmetries}, and time-dependent Hamiltonians, Sec. \ref{sec:td_Hamiltonians}.
-Finally, we demonstrate the theory by analyzing the exact dynamical solutions of the Jaynes-Cummings and spin-star models in Sec. \ref{sec:example}, and conclude.
+Following, we discuss the subtle relation between strict energy conservation and non-Markovianity and compare the present approach to the Davies construction \ref{sec:davies_compare} and \ref{sec:sec_and_markovianity}.
+The framework is then extended to other symmetries, analyze dynamics under conservation of the total number of excitations Sec. \ref{sec:generalization to other symmetries}, and time-dependent Hamiltonians, Sec. \ref{sec:td_Hamiltonians}.
+Finally, in Sec. \ref{sec:example} we demonstrate the theory by analyzing the exact dynamical solutions of the Jaynes-Cummings, spin-star models under time-translation symmetry and a spin-boson bath model for dynamics conserving the number of excitations, and conclude.